I work at Xiaomi as a senior AI researcher. Previously, I was working at ByteDance focusing on LLM and MLLM in Shanghai, China.

 • 2024.05: 🎉 We released MTVQA, which is the first text-centric multilingual multimodality benchmark for LLMs | Project | | Hugging Face.

-• 2024.05: 🎉 One paper has been accepted to ACL 2024 findings.
+• 2024.05: 🎉 One paper has been accepted to ACL 2024.

 • 2024.03: 🎉 One paper has been accepted to NAACL 2024.